 Objective: To observe closely and compare a variety of different live spiders.

-Materials: live spiders in clear jars with a bit of vegetation and a damp cotton ball in each, magnifying lenses.
+Materials: live spiders in clear jars (only one spider per jar) with a bit of vegetation and a damp cotton ball in each, magnifying lenses.

 MAKE A SPIDER

 Objective: To construct an accurate model of a spider

 Give each small group of children a felt board and a packet of felt cut-outs of a spider’s body parts.
 One of these packets should be a male spider (smaller abdomen, pedipalps with bulbous ends).
 Have children put the felt parts together to form an anatomically correct spider.
 Encourage the groups to look at a live spider when creating their model.
 Afterward, as a whole group, review the anatomy of a spider using the Parts of a Spider diagram to point out eyes, pedipalps, jaws/fangs (chelicerae), legs, eyes, spinnerets.
 Be sure to correct mistakes about placement of parts (e.g. legs should be attached to cephalothorax, not abdomen) on the felt board spiders.
 Tell the group that one spider is a male and the rest female.
 Can they guess which one it is?
 What differences do they notice (size, pedipalp, shape)?